LifeTimes

-Artist
+Background

-Diana Hubbard was born in London, the daughter of L. Ron Hubbard, the author of Dianetics and other Scientology books.
-She was born Diana Meredith DeWolf Hubbard on September 24, 1952, to L. Ron Hubbard and his wife Mary Sue Hubbard.
-She was the first child born to Mary Sue and L. Ron Hubbard.
-She composed sonatas for piano at age 6.
+Diana Hubbard was born in London, the daughter of L. Ron Hubbard, the leader of Scientology, a New religious movement often characterized as a cult.
+She was born Diana Meredith DeWolf Hubbard on September 24, 1952, to L. Ron Hubbard and his third wife, Mary Sue Hubbard, their first child together She composed sonatas for piano at age 6.
+In her early years as a teenager, she lived at Scientology's United Kingdom headquarters, Saint Hill Manor, along with her brother, Quentin Hubbard.
 She attended the Royal Academy, where she took courses in ballet and music.
-In her early years as a teenager, she took executive courses in Scientology at Saint Hill Manor along with her brother, Quentin Hubbard.
-Her other siblings include Suzette and Arthur.
 At the age of 15, she left the Royal Academy, in order to serve within the Scientology organization and assist her father.
-During the bulk of her teenage years, she lived most of her life on her father's yacht, located in the Mediterranean.
-By age 16, she rose to the rank of Lieutenant Commander within the elite Scientology group called the Sea Org.
-She became a spokesperson for the branch of the Church of Scientology within the United States in 1969.
+During the bulk of her teenage years, she lived on her father's yacht, located in the Mediterranean.
+By age 16, she rose to the rank of Lieutenant Commander within the Sea Org, a Scientology managerial and paramilitary organization.
+She became a spokesperson for the Church of Scientology within the United States in 1969.
 In 1979, Hubbard lived with her husband audiophile Jonathan Horwich and her daughter Roanne, in Clearwater, Florida.
 In 1980, she served as an executive within the Church of Scientology, and as of 2001 she maintained a leadership position within the organization.